 It is also a good idea to crate train your Newfypoo, who should enter his kennel at your command.
 You can begin by saying a word, such as “kennel” and then placing your dog into the crate.
 Leave a few treats in there before locking it, and then wait a few minutes before you let your dog out and give him plenty of praise.

-Newfypoos are highly intelligent, so you can teach your dog to do a lot of fun tricks, such as giving you a high five.
-Train your dog to follow commands by using positive reinforcement and using treats as rewards It’s amazing what these dogs can be trained to do, so have fun with it.
+Newfypoos are highly intelligent, so you can teach your dog to do a lot of fun tricks, such as giving you a high five or anything similar.
+Train your dog to follow commands by using positive reinforcement and using treats as rewards.
+It's amazing what these dogs can be trained to do, so have fun with it.
 Just remember to start early, to make the whole process all the more easier.
 When they are young – these pups soak it all up!

 A large sized breed, the Newfypoo weighs between 70 and 150 pounds.
 That’s a big boy.
 More of a furry roommate than a pet.
 This, of course, means that Newfypoos won’t do well in tiny places – they just won’t thrive in a small studio apartment.
 If you have limited living space, think twice before committing to a Newfypoo.
 A large and spacious home would be a much better solution!
 Or, even better, a house with a fenced-in yard.
 That way, your pet can have the necessary space inside, and a bit of a free space in the yard!
 It is the best of both worlds.